-The following Employment Tax guidance note Produced by Tolley in association with Jessica Shemmings at Charles Russell Speechlys LLP provides comprehensive and up to date tax information covering:
+The following Employment Tax guidance note Produced by Tolley in association with Emilie Bennetts at Charles Russell Speechlys LLP provides comprehensive and up to date tax information covering:

 The question of suitable alternative employment arises when an employee who has been made redundant is offered, before his original contract comes to an end, a renewed or new contract for employment by the same employer or an associated employer but on different terms and conditions, starting within four weeks of his dismissal.

-If an employee accepts the offer of employment on different terms and conditions, the question of its suitability never arises.
+If the employee accepts the offer of employment on different terms and conditions, the question of its suitability never arises.
 He is simply considered not to have been dismissed by reason of redundancy and so is not entitled to a statutory redundancy payment.
 If the employee has been in the group of affected employees in a collective redundancy situation, the employer’s obligations towards him regarding information, consultation and time off to look for other work are unchanged up to the time he accepts the alternative employment offer.

 Employees cannot maintain their rights to redundancy payments simply by refusing any alternative work that is offered to them.
 An employee cannot unreasonably turn down alternative work if it:

 was offered before the end of the previous employment

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 ‘Bed and breakfasting’ was the pre-1998 practice of selling shares and repurchasing them the following day.
 This technique can still be used in a modified form to achieve capital gains tax (CGT) savings for current or future tax years using:•a spouse / civil partner•a self-invested pension plan